MaryamAsgarinezhad/obsidian/Linux/Kubernetes.md

 - Volume: Attaches a physical (local or remote) storage on a hard drive to the pod to retain the data that may be lost due to pod crash

 ![[Pasted image 20240504201558.png]]

+To avoid missing a crashed pod we replicate everything on multiple servers.
+We have another node where a "**replica**" of our application will run on that is connected to the **same service**.

+**Services are also load balancers**, they catch the request and forward it to the least busy replica.

+To create those replicas you create the deployment.yaml file where in you specify the number of pods that you need. **Deployment is an abstraction layer on pods,** meaning it makes it easier to work with pods.

+Tip: Deployment is used for stateless sets
+For **Stateful apps** we use a resource called **StatefulSet** (Like DB's)